 The area provides beautiful views of the Olympic Mountain Range and the majestic Olympic Peninsula coastline.
-The mountains are ideal for anyone who loves the outdoors and want to get some exercise.
+The mountains are ideal for anyone who loves the outdoors and wants some exercise.

-To get to the Visitor Center from Port Angeles, drive south for about 17-miles along Hurricane Ridge road.
-I recommend stopping here to confirm what trails are open and find out any important information before you get out there.
+To get to the visitor center from Port Angeles, drive south for about 17 miles along Hurricane Ridge Road.
+I recommend stopping here to confirm what trails are open and finding any vital information before getting out there.

-You can also take a look at the National Park Service website and check the road conditions in the morning.
+You can also look at the National Park Service website and check the road conditions in the morning.
 You won’t be able to hike here in the winter unless you have the right gear.

 7. Elwha River Valley

-The Elwha River Valley dam was removed and restored back to the natural Elwha River as part of the rehabilitation process.
+The Elwha River Valley dam was removed and restored to the natural Elwha River as part of the rehabilitation process.
 It’s located in the southwest of Port Angeles and is the perfect place for any nature lover who’s looking for a quick stop.

 Visitors can now enjoy the stunning scenery at the Elwha River Valley and see how the ecosystem has flourished.
-Many hiking trails take you to waterfalls, old homestead sites, and the Olympic Mountain range views.
+Many trails take you to waterfall hikes, old homestead sites, and the Olympic Mountain range views.

 8. Lake Crescent

-You should try to visit Lake Crescent in the morning when the lake is at its calmest.
+You should visit Lake Crescent in the morning when the lake is at its calmest.
 Some must-see things to do in the area include hiking, fishing, sailing, or sitting on the shore and admiring the beautiful surroundings.
-You could also rent a kayak from Lake Crescent Lodge to adventure out onto the waters during your Olympic Peninsula road trip.

 9. Sol Duc Hot Springs